Characterizing generalized derivatives of set-valued maps: Extending the tangential and normal approaches: Applications

+We end this paper by discussing how our results can be applied to study constraint mappings, to study generalized pseudo strict $H$-differentiability, metric regularity and linear openness, and to estimate the convexified limiting coderivative of a limit of set-valued maps.

-In Proposition \ref{pro:RW-E9.44} below, we shall only treat the case where $D$ is Clarke regular and apply Corollary \ref{cor:regular-fd-case} to illustrate the spirit of our results.
-While stronger conditions for the case where $D$ is not Clarke regular can be deduced from the characterizations in Sections \ref{sec:second} and \ref{sec:third-char}, the extra calculations do not give additional insight. \begin{prop} (Constraint mappings, adapted from \cite[Example 9.44]{RW98}) Let $S(x)=F(x)-D$ for smooth $F:\mathbb{R}^{n}\to\mathbb{R}^{m}$ and a closed, Clarke regular set $D\subset\mathbb{R}^{m}$; then $S^{-1}(u)$ consists of all $x$ satisfying the constraint system $F(x)-u\in D$, with $u$ as a parameter.
+In Proposition \ref{pro:RW-E9.44} below, we study constraint mappings, and shall only treat the case where $D$ is Clarke regular and apply Corollary \ref{cor:regular-fd-case} to illustrate the spirit of our results.
+While stronger conditions for the case where $D$ is not Clarke regular can be deduced from the characterizations in Sections \ref{sec:second} and \ref{sec:third-char}, the extra calculations do not give additional insight. \begin{prop} (Constraint mappings, adapted from \cite[Example 9.44]{RW98}) Let $S(x)=F(x)-D$ for smooth $F:\mathbb{R}^{n}\to\mathbb{R}^{m}$ and a closed set $D\subset\mathbb{R}^{m}$ that is Clarke regular at every point.
+Suppose also that $(\bar{x},\bar{u})\in\gph(S)$.
+Then $S^{-1}(u)$ consists of all $x$ satisfying the constraint system $F(x)-u\in D$, with $u$ as a parameter.